 2. Komal Swaminathan’s play was staged by SV Sahasranamam’s theatre troupe in 1980.
 K.Balachander got inspired by the social message and wanted to take the movie to a broader audience.
 G.Dhananjayan’s book has made this particular claim.

 3. According to producer P. Govindarajan’s daughter, the producer watched the movie along with Muktha Srinivasan and his son.
 He bought the rights next day and roped in K Balachander to direct the film.
 Govindarajan chose the actors and location along with Vathiyar Raman.
 They also trained the actors and did the groundwork for the movie.
 She also claims that K Balachander wanted to cut certain scenes after the censorship issues, but her father stayed strong to release the film without any cuts.

 I have also asked her to contact G.Dhananjayan to make a dispute claim about this issue.

 3. As mentioned earlier in this article, the theatre actors were used in the movie to bring in authenticity to the roles.

-4. Surprisingly, there were heavy rains during the 1981 monsoon season and the movie was expected to release during October.
+4. Surprisingly, there were substantial rains during the 1981 monsoon season, and the film was expected to release in October.
 Although, producers were wary of repercussions.
 Balachander was confident about the audience.
 And the audience responded in the right way.